 The mayor of Wapato wanted another term.
-She got 30 votes — and then a piece of the Fed-up residents’ minds.
+She got 30 votes — and then a piece of the fed-up residents’ minds.

 He then asked Alvarez-Roa to resign.
 She refused.

-The council took a vote of no-confidence in Alvarez-Roa, which they did, unanimously.
+He then asked the council to take a vote of no-confidence in Alvarez-Roa, which they did, unanimously.

+In another unanimous vote, the City Council authorized Workman to serve as mayor pro tempore — meaning he would assume mayoral responsibilities in the event of Alvarez-Roa’s absence.

+The disagreements between council members and the mayor even came down to meeting times.
+The council approved holding its meetings at 7 p.m. at the community center on the first and third Mondays of every month.